-In the area of the project, construction-related noise emissions are expected to be caused both by the use of ships, cranes and construction platforms and by the installation of the foundations and, if necessary, scour protection.
-It is known from the literature that underwater ramming strikes produce high sound pressures in the low-frequency range.
-All fish species investigated so far at all of their life stages can perceive sound as particle movement and pressure changes (KNUST et al. 2003, KUNC et al. 2016, WEILGART 2018, POPPER & HAWKINS 2019).
-Depending on the intensity, frequency and duration of the sound events, sound could have a direct negative impact on the development, growth and behaviour of fish or superimpose environmental acoustic signals, which are sometimes crucial for fish survival (KUNC et al. 2016, WEILGART 2018, DE JONG et al. 2020).
+Construction-related noise emissions are expected to be caused in the vicinity of the project by the use of ships, cranes and construction platforms and by the installation of the foundations and the scour protection (if required).
+It is known from the literature that underwater ramming impacts produce a high level of sound pressure in the low-frequency range.
+All of the fish species which have been investigated so far and their stages of life can perceive sound as particle movement and pressure changes (KNUST et al. 2003, Kunc et al. 2016, Weilgart 2018, Popper & HAWKINS 2019).
+Depending on the intensity, frequency and duration of the sound events, sound could have a direct negative impact on the development, growth and behaviour of fish or superimpose environmental acoustic signals, which are sometimes crucial for fish survival (Kunc al. 2016, WEILGART et 2018, DE JONG et al. 2020).
 However, most of the evidence to date on the effects of sound on fish comes from laboratory studies (WEILGART 2018).
-The range of perception and possible speciesspecific behavioural reactions in marine habitats have been studied little to date.
-The construction-related effects of wind farms on fish fauna are limited in terms of space and time.
-It is likely that short, intensive sound events during the construction phase - especially during the installation of the foundations - will cause fish to be frightened away.
-In the Belgian EEZ, DE BACKER et al (2017) showed that the sound pressure generated during pile driving was sufficient to cause internal bleeding and barotrauma in the swim bladder in cod Gadus morhua.
+There have been few studies of the range of perception and possible species-specific behavioural reactions in the marine habitat to date.
+The construction-related effects of wind farms on the fish population are limited in terms of geography and time.
+Short, intensive sound events during the construction phase - particularly during the installation of the foundations - will probably cause fish to be scared away.
+In the Belgian EEZ, DE BACKER et al. (2017) showed that the sound pressure generated during pile driving was sufficient to cause internal bleeding and barotrauma of the swim bladder in cod.
 This effect was observed at a distance of 1,400 m or closer to a pile-driving source without any sound insulation (DE BACKER et al. 2017).
-Such investigations indicate that significant disturbances or even the killing of individual fish in the vicinity of the ramming points are possible.
-Hydroacoustic measurements showed that construction measures (pile driving and other construction activities) in the test field "alpha ventus" resulted in a strongly reduced population of pelagic fish relative to the surrounding area (KRÄGEFSKY 2014).
-After temporary displacement, however, it is likely that the fish will return once the noise-intensive construction measures are completed.
-Studies on sound effects fish NEO et al. (2016) showed that the animals largely returned to their normal behaviour 30 min after the auditory stimuli.
+Investigations such as this indicate that significant disturbances or even the killing of individual fish in the vicinity of the ramming points are possible.
+Hydroacoustic measurements have shown that construction measures (pile-driving and other construction activities) in the "alpha ventus" test area resulted in a considerably reduced population of pelagic fish in relation to the surrounding area (KRÄ-GEFSKY 2014).
+However, the fish are likely to return once the noise-intensive construction measures are completed after the temporary displacement.
+Studies on the effects of sound effect on fish by NEO et al. (2016) showed that most of them returned to their normal behaviour 30 minutes after the auditory stimuli.

-The construction work on the foundations of wind turbines, the transformer platform and the internal cabling of the wind farm causes sediment turbulence and turbidity plumes, which - although temporary and species-specific - can cause physiological disturbances to the fish fauna, especially fish spawn.
-However, significant effects on the fish fauna from sediment upheavals, turbidity plumes and sedimentation are not expected.
-Detailed information on this topic can be found in Section 3.4.3
+The construction work on the foundations of wind turbines, the transformer platform and the internal cabling of the wind farm causes sediment turbulence and turbidity plumes, which can cause physiological disturbances to the fish fauna, especially the fish spawn, even though they are temporary and species-specific.
+However, sediment upheavals, turbidity plumes and sedimentation are not expected to have significant effects on the fish population.
+Detailed information on this topic can be found in Section 3.4.3.